Henry Mannox

-Henry Mannox (also spelled Mannock or Monoux) (by 1526 – 1564) of London, Haddenham, Cambridgeshire and Hemingford Grey, Huntingdonshire was an English Member of Parliament for Huntingtonshire.
+Henry Mannox (also spelled Mannock or Monoux) (by 1526 – 1564) of London, Haddenham, Cambridgeshire and Hemingford Grey, Huntingdonshire was an English Member of Parliament for Huntingdonshire.

 Life

 He was a Justice of the peace for Surrey in 1547, and a Member of Parliament for Huntingdonshire in 1554–1558/1559.
 Among his other offices, he was the escheator for Cambridgeshire and Huntingdonshire in 1560–1561, commissioner chantries for the same counties in 1548, surveyor, court augmentations, Huntingdonshire by 1552–1554, and a member of the Exchequer from 1554 until his death.

 Marriage

 Margaret Mundy was the daughter of a London Alderman, and had previously been married twice.
 Her second husband was Lord Edmund Howard, whom she married after her first husband died in 1532, therefore making her Catherine Howard's step-mother.

 Lady Margaret Howard and her third husband, Henry Mannox, owned together 10 acres of land that eventually turned into the location of Russell House in Balham, Streatham.